Paradeduction in Axiomatic Formal Systems: Conclusion

-The approach developed here opens a line of research within the domain of paraconsistent logics.
-Before the development of the method presented here and elsewhere (see \cite{desouza}), some forms of paraconsistentization had to be ``handcrafted", in the sense that it had to be done individually for each logic.
-For instance, Newton da Costa defined the consequence relation of paraclassical logic $\mathbb{P}$ as: $A \models a$ if and only if there is $A'\subset A$, $\mathbb{C}$-Consistent\footnote{Where $\mathbb{C}$ denotes classical logic.}, such that $A' \models a$.
-This is a specific procedure to turn classical logic into a paraconsistent logic.
-Our work consists on a generalization of this idea, allowing the abstraction of the notion of classically consistent to the notion of \emph{consistent in a given logic}, that is, $Cn$-Consistent.
+Our study offers a contribution within the domain of paraconsistent logics.
+Before the development of the method presented here and elsewhere (see \cite{desouza}), some forms of paraconsistentization had to be ``handcrafted", in the sense that this had to be done individually for each logic.
+For instance, Newton da Costa defined the consequence relation of paraclassical logic $\mathbb{P}$ as: $A \models a$ if and only if there is a $\mathbb{C}$-consistent $A'\subset A$ such that $A' \models a$.\footnote{Where $\mathbb{C}$ denotes the classical logic.} This is a specific procedure to turn classical logic into a paraconsistent logic.
+Our work consists on a generalization of this idea, allowing the abstraction of the notion of classically consistent to the notion of consistent in a given logic, that is, $Cn$-consistent.
+It is also a generalization in the sense that da Costa's procedure was entirely semantical, while the notion of paradeduction introduced on previous sections allows a syntactical investigation of paraconsistentization, and also of the meta-linguistic properties of soundness and completeness.